 - Wash and dry your hands before you make or eat a snack or meal.

 - Fruits and vegetables are healthy after-school snacks.
 Be sure to wash them with lukewarm, running water before you eat them.

 - Keep everything in the kitchen clean.
-Put backpacks on the floor, not the counter.
+Place backpacks where they belong, not the counter.
 Keep pets off kitchen counters and tables.

 - Keep HOT foods HOT and COLD foods COLD.

 - Pack a lunch or picnic using a cooler or insulated bag with an ice pack for cold foods and a thermos for hot foods.

 Food Safety at Daycare Centers